Tesla CEO Musk says he is 'almost done' with stock sales; shares rally | Business

 "There are still a few tranches left, but almost done," he tweeted later.
 Under the Rule 10b5-1 trading plan set up in September, he has exercised stock options that expire next year and sold a portion of the stocks to pay taxes, according to Tesla filings.

-Following a flurry of sales, Musk still has more than 3 million stock options that expire in August next year.
+Following a flurry of sales, Musk still has about 1.5 million stock options that expire in August next year.
 Tesla shares ended 7.5% higher at $1,008.87, valuing the company at just over $1 trillion.

 "OVERTAXATION" Musk said on Nov.
 6 https://www.reuters.com/technology/musk-asks-followers-twitter-whether-he-should-sell-10-his-tesla-stock-2021-11-06 he would sell 10% of his stake if Twitter users agreed.
 Tesla shares, which had hovered near record highs, lost about a quarter of their value soon after.

-On Tuesday, Musk sold another 934,091 shares, bringing the total he has offloaded to 13.8 million - shy of the 17 million or so shares he had been expected to sell.
+On Wednesday, Musk sold another 934,091 shares, bringing the total he has offloaded to 14.77 million - nearly 90% of the 17 million or so shares he had been expected to sell.
 Asked whether he sold because of the Twitter poll, he said on Tuesday he needed to exercise stock options that expire next year "no matter what."
 He added he sold additional "incremental stock" to get near 10%.

 "California used to be the land of opportunity and now it is ... becoming more so the land of sort of overregulation, overlitigation, overtaxation," he said, adding it was "increasingly difficult to get things done" in California.
 On Sunday, he said he would pay more than $11 billion in taxes this year.
 He has said his personal tax rate tops 50%, which would include federal and state income taxes.
 Musk said last year he had relocated from California to Texas where he faces no income tax.